aklump/drupal_contact_conditional_recipients/README.md

     Website|foo@bar.org,[contact:recipients]
     Sales|alpha@zulu.gov,bravo@zulu.gov
     ```
+1. Be sure to _Save_ the Manage display.
 1. In this example, when the form is submitted and the chosen value is `Website`
    then the submission is delivered to `foo@bar.org` as well as the default
    recipients.